MicrosoftDocs/Virtualization-Documentation/windowscontainers/about/when_containers.md

 ![The continuum of resource use](media/overheadSpectrum.png)

 So really, to understand when to use a container, VM, or AppV, it's important to consider:
-1. Required security/trust boundries
+1. Required security/trust boundries -- Do you trust the machine/its administrator?
-2. System resources
+2. Compatability (across different systems) -- Does this need to run on different operating systems?
+Different versions of the operating system?
+2. Density -- Are you running many instances?
+If so, do your system resources support that?
+3. Resource management/Quality of Service -- Do you need to specify resource use?

 (Chart of what a VM, container, appV offer)